gkigongo/undeclared-wars/README.md

 <a name="web-address"></a>
 ## 2. How to Get There

-### Open your favorite web browser and enter the following web address to access.
+### Open your favorite web browser and enter the following URL to access:

 ```html
 https://gkigongo.github.io/undeclared-wars/